Tony-Kim09/Flash-Chat-Project/README.md

 - Used Firebase as a cloud storage system that stored Username, Password, as well as chat history
 - Learned how to create simple animation using Flutter Hero widget
 - Used Firebase authentication to register and sign in users
+- Working with NoSQL data to parse and display chat data

 ## How to test the app yourself